 Sand fly is the common nickname for various species of small biting insects.
-The tiny pests go by many other names, including sand gnats, no-see-ums, punkies, five-Os and biting midges.
+The tiny pests go by many other names, including sand gnats, no-see-ums, punkies, five-Os, and biting midges.
 No matter what you call them, these summertime pests deliver painful bites when they pierce your skin to suck out your blood.

 About Sand Flies

-Tiny sand flies generally don't get larger than 1/16-inch long, which allows them to easily pass through standard window screens and slip through small cracks around doors and windows.
+Tiny sand flies generally don't get larger than 1/16 inch long, which allows them to easily pass through standard window screens and slip through small cracks around doors and windows.

-Sand flies need humid environments and, as their name implies, prefer sandy areas around beaches, lagoons and mangroves.
-The females will also lay eggs in moist soils around ponds, creeks, streams, lakes and dripping air conditioners.
+Sand flies need humid environments and, as their name implies, prefer sandy areas around beaches, lagoons, and mangroves.
+The females also lay eggs in moist soils around ponds, creeks, streams, lakes, and dripping air conditioners.
 Although larvae are active throughout the year, the adults become most active from June through August and normally feed around sunset and sunrise.

 Using Insecticides Indoors

 Spraying pesticides can offer fast, but temporary, relief.
 You'll need to repeat applications because the insecticides that are safe to use indoors don't have any residual effect.
-Use an aerosol spray containing pyrethrin.
-You can spot treat any sand flies that you happen to see, but don't spray more often than once a day.
+Use an aerosol spray containing pyrethrin to spot-treat any sand flies that you happen to see, but don't spray more often than once a day.
 Some homeowners prefer using pyrethrin sprays for space treatments.
-In order to treat the entire space:
+To treat the entire space:

-Make all people and pets leave the area.
+- Make all people and pets leave the area.

-Close all doors and windows.
+- Close all doors and windows.

-Keep the treated area closed up for at least 15 minutes before opening the doors and windows.
+- Keep the treated area closed up for at least 15 minutes before opening the doors and windows.

-Allow the room to air out for at least 30 minutes before reentering.
+- Allow the room to air out for at least 30 minutes before reentering.

-Repeat applications as necessary, but not more than once a day.
+- Repeat applications as necessary, but not more than once a day.

-Increase Air Flow
+Increasing Air Flow

 Because the bloodsucking insects are so small and such weak fliers, you can stop sand flies from feeding on you by creating a moderate breeze.
-Turn ceiling fans on high and set up table, box, window and pedestal fans to increase air circulation throughout your house.
+Turn ceiling fans on high and set up table, box, window, and pedestal fans to increase air circulation throughout your house.

 Excluding Sand Flies

-Screen other entry points, such as ventilation holes in eaves, outdoor vents and where cables run into the house.
+Screen other entry points, such as ventilation holes in eaves, outdoor vents, and where cables run into the house.
 Use caulk to seal up smaller gaps, including those around doors and windows.

 Cleaning Up Outside

 Limit the amount of vegetation around your home to reduce moisture and increase airflow, both of which can keep the pests from hanging around.
-Mow lawn grass short, rake leaves, prune out dense shrubs, get rid of lawn thatch and remove any mulch touching your home's foundation.
+Mow lawn grass short, rake leaves, prune out dense shrubs, get rid of lawn thatch, and remove any mulch touching your home's foundation.